pcostanz/liveries/README.md

 # Dirt Rally Liveries

 This is a repository of custom car models that I have created for [DiRT Rally](http://dirtgame.com/).
-There is no car editor for this game, all of this work is custom work in Photoshop.
+There is no car editor for this game, all of this is custom work done in Photoshop.

 ## Instructions